Perspective | From fury to serenity: Inside the eyewall and eye of Hurricane Sally in Alabama

 A suddenly strengthening storm

 Around that same time, the ever-capricious Sally began doing something it wasn’t supposed to do — strengthen.
 Its eye began clearing, its eyewall sharpening, and Doppler radar revealed winds ramping up in a hurry.
-Satellites peering down from above showed a circular void beginning to form as Sally’s eye emerged.
+Satellites showed a circular void beginning to form as Sally’s eye emerged.

 Just 40 miles north of Sally’s center, the weather wasn’t great, but it paled in comparison to what was coming.
-Winds gusted 40 to 50 mph, but only in bursts.
-Lights flickered on and off in the hotel and surrounding neighborhoods, the traffic lights flashing yellow and red until electricity came back each time.
+Winds gusted 40 to 50 mph but only in bursts.
+Lights flickered in the hotel and surrounding neighborhoods, the traffic lights flashing yellow and red until electricity came back each time.

 At the eyewall’s edge

 The power went out for good around 10:30 p.m., about the same time as a lull in the winds.
-With all the air rapidly rising in the eyewall, it has to sink somewhere — and some of it subsides in bands radially outward.
+With all the air rapidly rising in the eyewall, it had to sink somewhere — and some of it subsided in bands radially outward.

 The combination of wind and rain was like being inside a washing machine.
 I noticed a few “couplets” of rotation on radar pass to the north as Sally’s changing winds tried to spin up sporadic tornadoes.

 Then things got ugly.
 Even though Sally was barely moving, its northern eyewall had arrived.
-The gusts became a constant, sustained roar, with entire trees swaying and branches whipping to and fro wildly.
+The gusts became a constant, sustained roar, with entire trees swaying and branches whipping to and fro.
 Blue flashes flickered outside in rapid succession — power flashes resulting from blown transformers or severed power lies.

 Sally’s eyewall

 My cellphone screeched as a new flash-flood warning was issued.
 Close to 10 inches of rain had already fallen, and another foot-plus was on its way.
-At midnight, Sally was declared a Category 2 storm with 100 mph winds.
+At midnight, Sally was declared a Category 2 storm with 100-mph winds.
 And then it strengthened even more.
-The door to my room rattled as the breeze outside sent air pressure fluctuations throughout the building.
+The door to my room rattled as the breeze outside sent air-pressure fluctuations throughout the building.
 Conditions worsened through 1 a.m.

-I forced myself to get a few hours of shut-eye, knowing Sally’s landfall and damage would spell a long day ahead.
+I forced myself to get a few hours of shut-eye, knowing that Sally’s landfall and damage would spell a long day ahead.

 I awoke to the sound of crashes.
 My phone clock read 3:32 a.m.
 The wind was screaming, a pressure washer of wind and rain battering the building.
 Not a light was visible anywhere, but the silhouettes of trees could be seen flailing wildly, as if frantically trying to get someone’s attention.
 A howl could be heard in the hallway — the thunderous voice of Sally.